as-one/starter-app/README.md

 # As One - Starter

-This repository contains the ideal configuration to start projects on HTML, CSS, JS, and framework agnostic.
+This repository contains the ideal configuration to start projects on HTML, CSS/SCSS, Vanilla JS, and TypeScript.

 ## Quick Start